ameer-ali-jamali/Class-Work-Practice-1-Print-Functions-Variables-Types-Using-Php/README.md

 Variables must start with a letter or the underscore “_” character.
 Variables are case sensitive
 Variable names cannot start with a number.

+# PHP Comments

+A comment is a part of the coding file that the programmer does not want to execute, rather the programmer uses it to either explain a block of code or to avoid the execution of a specific part of code while testing.